(watch the FORM story)

 - The importance of reaching out to others and sharing my faith for my own growth and health as a Christian. –Malachi

 - I love the teachings.
-I love hearing different people talk about different parts of God.
+I love hearing different people talk about the different parts of God.

 - The mission trip.
 It's a great opportunity to experience a new culture and become closer.

 - Huddle.
-I love the times of processing through things and the safe places. –Brandy
+I love the times of processing through things in a safe place. –Brandy

 - God pouring into my identity